mynormh/slicks-slices/notes.md

 - We can also use services that will create all the image mutations on demand as the user requests them, we use Sanity Image Pipeline which is compatible with `gatsby-image`.
 Other services: Cloudinary, Imagix.
 - If we have one, we can import all of our data to Sanity from a gzip file with `sanity dataset import ./sample-data/all-sample-data.gz production --replace`

+## Toppings Filter with Static Queries

+- As mentioned before if we want to use a query inside a component it has to be a static query.
+To create a static query we use Gatsby's custom hook `useStaticQuery`.

 ## CSS Tricks

 - A nice way to handle Styled Components is to create a styled component for the component at the top of the file and then select the HTML elements in the styled component to style the children.